celery/celery/docs/internals/guide.rst

 - celery.contrib

-    Additional public code that doesn't fit into any other namespace.
+    Additional public code that doesn't fit into any other name-space.

 Worker overview
 ===============